Crown Trade Paint Review

 Crown Trade Fastflow

-Crown Trade Fastflow is Crown’s waterbased trim paint range (undercoat, satinwood and gloss).
+Crown Trade Fastflow is Crown’s waterbased trim paint range (undercoat, satinwood, eggshell and gloss).
 It is relatively easy to use if you follow the correct steps when applying the paint.
-Always ensure your brush is kept wet, proper prep has been carried out, you use the correct system and you wipe a surface down with a damp cloth as you’re applying the paint.
+Always ensure your brush is kept wet, proper prep has been carried out, you use the correct system and you wipe a surface down with a damp cloth as you apply the paint.
 Fast Flow is a hybrid so it will yellow over time, however it will stay white for years before you notice the difference.
 The gloss has a really nice sheen to it.
 It is a good product